When the World Is Running Down, You Make the Best of What's Still Around: Critical reception

 Police guitarist Andy Summers considers "When the World Is Running Down, You Make the Best of What's Still Around" to be one of the promising songs Sting had written in advance of the Zenyatta Mondatta sessions and which form the "meat" of the album, the others being "Driven to Tears" and the hit singles "De Do Do Do, De Da Da Da" and "Don't Stand So Close to Me".
 Police drummer Stewart Copeland has described the song (not necessarily entirely seriously) as "pre Rossinus Mantuanus (via Carl Orff) with metre altered to fit the characteristic Police beat".

 Remix version

-In early 2000, a 12-inch bootleg remix version of "When the World Is Running Down, You Make the Best of What's Still Around" began circulating in prominent nightclubs, played by such disc jockeys as Pete Tong, David Morales and Terry Farley.
-At first it was unknown who was responsible for the remix, but it turned out to be Gino Scaletti and Quinn Whalley, also known as Different Gear.
+In early 2000, a 12-inch bootleg remix version of the song titled "When the World Is Running Down (You Can't Go Wrong)" began circulating in prominent nightclubs, played by such disc jockeys as Pete Tong, David Morales and Terry Farley.
+At first, it was unknown who was responsible for the remix, but it turned out to be Gino Scaletti and Quinn Whalley, also known as Different Gear.
 Pagan Records eventually got permission from the Police's label, A&M Records, to release the remix commercially.
 The remix version was credited to Different Gear versus the Police and reached No. 28 on the UK Singles Chart.
 On the US Billboard Dance chart, the remix went to No. 7.
 This version was included in the soundtrack for the film Red Planet (2000).